Clinton-Davis/focus_fitness/README.md

 ## UX

-My directive was to make an online
+My directive was to make an online community based around a fitness brand: **Focus Fitness** A blog where users can interact with each other and get tips and trips from the Pros.
+Users would be able to subscribe to our training programs and also be able to do once-off purchases from our eCommerce store.

 ### User Stories

-1. I would like to be able to look up recipes from my favourite chefs.
+1. I would like to be able to read about

 2. I would like to have all of my recipes in one place.